Zia (novel)

 Zia is the sequel to the award-winning Island of the Blue Dolphins by Scott O'Dell.
-It was published in 1976, sixteen years after the publication of the first novel.
+It was published in 1976, 16 years after the publication of the first novel.

 Plot

 Zia is the 14-year-old niece of Karana, the Nicoleño woman left behind on the Island of the Blue Dolphins in the previous book.
-Zia believes her aunt Karana to be alive, and with the help of her younger brother Mando, she sets out twice in an eighteen-foot boat on what are, ultimately, unsuccessful attempts at rescuing Karana.
+Zia believes her aunt Karana to be alive, and with the help of her younger brother Mando, Zia sets out twice in an 18-foot boat on what are, ultimately, unsuccessful attempts at rescuing Karana.
 There is evidence on the island that she is still there, including small footprints in the sand, signs of cooking fires, and the remains of huts.
-So then she goes to Santa Barbara to get an even better chance of finding her aunt.
+So, then Zia goes to Santa Barbara to get an even better chance of finding her aunt.

 Captain Nidever sails to the Island of the Blue Dolphins to hunt otters, bringing Father Vicente with him to find Karana.
 Meanwhile, Stone Hands, planning an escape for himself and the other Native Americans living at the mission, gives Zia the key to the girls' dormitory room.
 She unlocks the dormitory, and Captain Cordova puts Zia in prison, believing she was the instigator of the escape.

-Captain Nidever returns with Karana and her second dog, Rontu-Aru.
+Captain Nidever returns with Karana and her second dog, Rontu Aru.
 Captain Cordova and Father Vicente argue, and finally free Zia from prison.
-Zia and Karana can't communicate, although Karana appears to be settling into society.
+Zia and Karana cannot communicate, although Karana appears to be settling into society.
 She learns to weave baskets as the other Mission Indians do, loves melons, and is fascinated by the horses, of which there were none on her island.
-Originally, Karana is assigned to sleep in the women's dormitory, but Rontu Aru is separated from her and chained up in the courtyard, as the priests believe he is bringing fleas into the dormitory.
+Originally, Karana is assigned to sleep in the women's dormitory, but Rontu Aru is separated from her and chained up in the courtyard, as the priests believe that he is bringing fleas into the dormitory.
 Karana, unaccustomed to the company of others and missing her dog, moves out to the courtyard.